 I am currently working on a book that delves into the transnational history of landscape, engineering, and hydroelectricity at Niagara Falls (for a sneak peek of this research, see my 2013 article in Environmental History).
 I am tentatively calling it The Death of Niagara Falls: Hydro-Electricity, Beauty, and the Manipulation of a Border Waterscape but am open to suggestions!
 I am also co-editing (with Murray Clamen) and contributing to a collection on the history of the Boundary Waters Treaty and the International Joint Commission.

 I have been working on the history of Great Lakes governance, studying the history of water levels in particular, which includes diversions and engineering works as well as scientific conceptions of natural causes (e.g., earth tilt, climate change, glacial rebound).
 Other projects include a survey history of Canadian-American environmental relations based on a course I developed, comparative research on Mexico-US and Canada-US border water governance and history, and eventually I hope to write a history of the IJC.

-I utilize digital humanities, such as GIS mapping. and have co-authored several different print and online efforts showing how historians and other scholars can make use of digital techniques, such as The Geospatial Historian.
-I have a variety of teaching interests that mirror my research subjects (e.g. environment, water, technology, Cold War, Canadian and American history and relations, borderlands) as well as others (global history, film and history, international relations).
-I held the 2013 Fulbright Visiting Research Chair in Canadian Studies at Michigan State University, and for 2013-14 I am a Visiting Scholar in the School of Canadian Studies at Carleton University.
-I also have a photography and film background, some of which you can see on this site.
+I utilize digital humanities, such as GIS mapping. and have co-authored several different print and online efforts showing how historians and other scholars can make use of digital techniques, including an online textbook (co-authored with Josh MacFadyen and Jim Clifford) The Geospatial Historian.
+I serve as one of the editors for The Otter, the NiCHE (Network in Canadian History and History) group blog, and am a member of the NiCHE Executive.
+I have a photography and film background, some of which you can see on this site.